-The effective tax benefit was 22.9 percent in the fourth quarter of fiscal 2013 compared to a benefit of 77.0 percent in the fourth quarter of fiscal 2012.
-The decrease was primarily related to one-time adjustments booked in fiscal 2012 that were not repeated during the fourth quarter of fiscal 2013, including the recognition of various tax benefits in foreign jurisdictions, the reversal of a valuation allowance relating to net operating losses in a foreign jurisdiction, and an adjustment of state income tax estimates related to fiscal 2011.
+The effective tax rate was 74.3 percent in the fourth quarter of fiscal 2014 compared to an effective tax benefit of 22.9 percent in the fourth quarter of fiscal 2013.
+The increase was primarily related to a one-time \$2.3 valuation allowance against our equity in investments booked in the fourth quarter of fiscal 2014, which did not occur during the fourth quarter of fiscal 2013.
 The effective tax benefit for the fourth quarter of fiscal 2013 was the result of an increase in the domestic production activities deduction estimate and other one-time adjustments in fiscal 2013.